SriniRajuG/Spark-Projects/README.md

 ### BankBinaryClassify

-Use classification models to identify if customers will subscribe to a term deposit.
+Build binary classification models to predict if customers will subscribe to a term deposit.